 The authorities therefore must apply to the court for a detention order.
 The application has to lay out the detailed reasons for the necessity of detention and the authorities’ entire file should be presented to the court.
 The foreigners should be heard by the court and shall be able to call witnesses.
 In cases of detention pending removal, this may be particularly relevant if the detention order is based on an alleged risk of absconding and the foreigners have to prove that they have an address at which they can be reached by the authorities.
 Before the hearing at the court, the foreigner has to receive a copy of the request for detention (Haftantrag) which the authorities have filed.
 This copy has to be orally translated if necessary.[1]
 Case law also states that the foreigner shall have sufficient time to prepare an answer to the content of the authorities’ request.
 This means that it can be sufficient to hand out the request immediately before the hearing if the content is simple and easily understandable.
 In other cases, if the content is more complicated, it can be necessary that the foreigner is handed out the authorities’ request in advance of the hearing.[2]
 The court has to inform the foreigner of all possible legal remedies against the detention order and this information has to be translated if necessary.

+A central 2025 development for procedural safeguards concerns mandatory court-appointed legal counsel in deportation detention and custody pending departure proceedings.
+In 2024, § 62d AufenthG had introduced an obligation for courts to appoint counsel ex officio where the person concerned was unrepresented (including for custody pending departure under § 62b).
+In 2025, the legislature pursued and adopted a reversal of this safeguard in a legislative package combining (i) a reform on “safe countries of origin by regulation” and (ii) the abolition of the court-appointed lawyer requirement for deportation detention and custody pending departure.[3]
+The repeal was adopted/published at the end of 2025 and—according to specialised summaries of the promulgated reform and its transitional provisions—is scheduled to take effect in 2026 (with § 62d AufenthG to be repealed as of 1 June 2026).
+For the report, this is relevant because it directly affects the practical accessibility of remedies in detention: where proceedings are fast and persons are detained in facilities with limited access to counselling, the existence (or absence) of court-appointed counsel can be decisive for whether judicial review is effective in practice.
 Detention pending removal can only be ordered or prolonged if there is a possibility for the removal to be carried out in the near future.
 The maximum duration of detention therefore has to be expressly stated in the detention order.
 The immigration authority has the responsibility to monitor whether the grounds for detention continue to apply and, according to administrative guidelines of the Federal Ministry of the Interior and Community, ‘shall immediately suspend the execution of detention for up to one week and immediately apply for the revocation of the order if the grounds on which it was based no longer exist (62.3.3 of the General Administrative Regulation to the Residence Act)’.[4]
 Once the requested period of detention has expired, the detained person either has to be released or an automatic judicial review of detention takes place.[5]

 In spite of the safeguards outlined above, the system of ordering detention pending removal has been severely criticised by lawyers for alleged violations of the standards applicable to detention.
-In particular, it has been noted that judges frequently issue orders for detention pending removal even if authorities’ applications for detention orders do not lay out sufficient reasons as to why detention is necessary.[6]
-A monitoring project on removals in North Rhine Westphalia reports that persons are frequently arrested and taken into detention when they come to the immigration authorities for appointments.[7]
+In particular, it has been noted that judges frequently issue orders for detention pending removal even if authorities’ applications for detention orders do not lay out sufficient reasons as to why detention is necessary.[7]
+A monitoring project on removals in North Rhine-Westphalia reported in 2022 that persons were frequently arrested and taken into detention when they come to the immigration authorities for appointments.[8]
 The Convention of Legal Advisors (Rechtsberaterkonferenz), a group of lawyers cooperating with German welfare organisations on asylum matters, notes that detention pending removal is again ordered ‘too often and too easily’.
-According to them, this development began with a political ‘change of climate’ in 2016 and public debate based on ‘misleading, partly wrong information’ on the number of persons who were obliged to leave the country.[8]
+According to them, this development began with a political ‘change of climate’ in 2016 and public debate based on ‘misleading, partly wrong information’ on the number of persons who were obliged to leave the country.[9]

 In December 2019, a local activist from North Rhine-Westphalia claimed in an interview that both the local authorities (which apply for a detention order), and the local courts (which decide upon these applications), often ‘have no idea of what they are doing’.
 Both institutions therefore would often ignore the most basic standards and procedural guarantees.[11]
 Common mistakes included: